1 killed as police use water cannon and tear gas on Imran Khan supporters in Lahore - ExBulletin

 Police arrested more than 100 activists from Khan’s party.

-The PTI alleged that the victim Bilal was arrested and then brutally tortured by the police, which resulted in his death. politician.
+The PTI alleged that the victim Bilal was arrested and then brutally tortured by the police, which resulted in his death.
+The party called the police action “fascist” and an attempt to pave the way for the arrest of a 70-year-old former cricketer turned politician.

 Lahore police said 70 PTI workers were arrested.
 “One PTI worker was killed in clashes while 70 others were arrested.
 Three police officers were also injured in the clashes,” police said in a statement.